dnmfarrell/jp/README.md

 Note that the string `"perltricks"` is valid JSON. jp always prints JSON (or error messages).

 ### Delete
-I can delete tuples from objects using the `.deleteobj` macro; e.g. to delete the twitter username tuple:
+I can delete pairs from objects using the `.deleteobj` macro; e.g. to delete the twitter username pair:

     cat gh-profile.json | jp -m macros.jp '"twitter_username"' .deleteobj
     {